Core Designation Standards

-Core curriculum classes must meet standards approved by Core Curriculum Oversight Committee for each of the core curriculum subject areas (i.e. social behavioral, history, literature, etc.).
+Core curriculum classes must meet standards approved by Core Curriculum Oversight Committee for each of the core curriculum subject areas.

 The standards for each subject area are provided below as guidance to faculty and staff.
+The CCOC uses these standards to evaluate courses for admission into the core curriculum.
 Faculty wishing to propose a new core course, or classification of an existing course as a core course, need to refer to the detailed workflows to determine the path in their college to getting approval.
+Core courses are submitted for review by the CCOC through the Course Inventory Management System.

 General Guidelines for Courses Requesting Core Designation(s)